errchh/sqlgen-nb/README.md

 Write PostgreSQL query from natural language using on-prem gen AI -- with IBM Granite Code LLM, Ollama and having Juypter Notebook as frontend.

-Inspired by a use case mentioned by Anthropic, this is a minimal and local implementation that idea.
+Inspired by a use case mentioned by Anthropic, this is a minimal and local implementation of that idea.

 ![Enter schema and user prompt](img/screen1.png)